 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 April is one of my favorite months of the year in Taiwan.
-Spring in Taiwan has finally arrived, with warm weather but not yet overbearingly hot, and the south of Taiwan is about as hot as I’d like it to be.
-Perfect time for hiking, and also ideal weather if you’re visiting Taiwan with kids.
+Spring in Taiwan has finally arrived!
+This means warm weather but not yet overbearingly hot, while in the south of Taiwan, it can already feel like summer.
+It’s the perfect time for hiking, and ideal weather if you’re visiting Taiwan with kids.

 Taipei Weather in April